 The sample probe that was used consisted of a glass liner and glass nozzle.
-Sample gas passed through the nozzle and probe assembly and then through a glass fiber filter heated to $248^{\circ}F$ (+/- $25^{\circ}F$).
+Sample gas passed through the nozzle and probe assembly and then through a glass fiber filter heated to $248^{\circ}F$ (+/- $25^{\circ}F$ ).
 After exiting the filter, the sample gas was passed through a series of four glass impingers.
-The first and second impingers each contained 100 ml of 0.1 N H2SO4.
+The first and second impingers each contained 100 ml of 0.1 N $H_2SO_4$ .
 The third impinger was initially empty.
 The fourth contained a known weight of silica gel to absorb any remaining water vapor.
 The dry gas exiting the moisture condenser system then passed through a sample pump and a dry gas meter to measure the gas volume.
 After leaving the dry gas meter, the sample stream passed through an orifice, which was used to meter the flow rate through the sample train.
 The pressure drop across the orifice was measured with an incline plane oil manometer.

 85mm Whatman quartz filters were used as the substrate for the particulate sampling.
 The filter was loaded into a glass filter holder with a Teflon support screen that was prepared in the same manner as the other components of the sample train.
 Prior to the test run, the filter was desiccated for at least 24 hours and then weighed to the nearest 0.0001g until a constant weight was achieved.
 The weight of the filter was considered constant only when two consecutive weights taken at least six hours apart are within 0.0005g of each other.
-A detection limit of 0.0005g was used for particulate weight determinations.